-Pollagh bog has two surface water outlets.
-The east discharge is to the Derrycooly Stream.
-The western discharge is to the Brosna river IE_SH_25B090761 via IE_SH_25P050300.
-Peat extraction was identified as pressure in the second cycle of the river basin management plan but is not indicated as remaining so in the third cycle, currently under preparation, in relation to the Brosna River.
+Ummeras bog has 4 treated surface water outlets to the Slate River IE\SE\14S010300 and the Figile River IE\SE\14F010600.
+Peat extraction was not identified as a pressure in both rivers in the second cycle of the river basin management plan but the Slate is indicated as being so in the third cycle, currently under preparation.